mikecoj/MCDatepicker-docs/docs/methods.md

 ### `getMonth()`

-Returns the index of the month if a date was picked otherwise it returns `undefined`.
+Returns the index of the month if a date was picked otherwise returns `null`.

 ```js
 const datepicker = MCDatepicker.create({